 · A full day of shadowing

-· Interview with Exercise Staff on day of shadowing
+· Interview with Therapeutic Health Staff on day of shadowing

 Internship Program Guidelines

 The main focus for students entering an internship at ExercisABILITIES will be in program design.
-Our interns will also take part in observing and assisting our Physical Therapists, Exercise Specialists, and Group Exercise Instructors.
+Our interns will also take part in observing and assisting our Therapeutic Health Team.

 The key focus at ExercisABILITIES for recovery and progress is intensive exercise including: locomotive training, guided exercise, cardiovascular endurance, over ground activities, and functional electrical stimulation in the form of upper and/or lower extremity stimulation.

 Interns are required to perform lifting activities; techniques will be taught on proper body mechanics.

 Interns will become familiar with the following equipment:

 · Functional Electrical Stimulation Leg Cycle (set up, muscle testing, problem solving, and take down)

 · Rehab V2 Max Reformer (Pilates Reformer)

 Interns may be expected to provide customer service; specifically, when you are with a “customer” you are expected to provide ExercisABILITIES level service.